Area residents relive the 1950s

 "As a kid, there was nothing to do in Tennessee.
 I remember going to my aunt's store playing on the cash register and these old men would come in and give us soda and peanuts.
 They would sit around, talk and spit their peanut shells and we would do what they did.
 The mixture of the two tastes was nasty, but we did it anyway cause it was fun," Donna said.

 That's where their vision for their extra space originated.
 Donna said they first thought about making it into a miniature grocery store, like the one her aunt owned.
 Then they decided to build a replica of an old Sunoco gas station.

 "The station was Marvin's idea, because he's into racing and Sunoco at one time was the racing fuel," Donna said.
 "But, when we started looking for Sunoco stuff, it was hard to find anything, because the name had died down."

-Page 2 of 3 - Then they got a break and memorabilia started showing up everywhere — from Nascar Sunday on television to the City of Centralia, that now has a Sunoco station, Marvin said.
+Then they got a break and memorabilia started showing up everywhere — from Nascar Sunday on television to the City of Centralia, that now has a Sunoco station, Marvin said.

 With the help of family and friends, everything they acquired for the station was purchased in Audrain County — including an old gas pump, ice chest and even a rusted-out shell of a 1955 Chevy two-door hard top, that Marvin intends one day to restore.